 Students may choose the adult/gerontology acute care clinical nurse specialist (CNS) area of study or the adult/gerontology acute care nurse practitioner (NP) area of study.
 Students who successfully complete this program will be eligible to apply to take the following certification examinations: the American Nurses Credentialing Center Adult Acute exam, the American Association of Critical Care Nurses, Adult-Gerontology Acute Care NP exam, the American Nurses Credentialing Center Adult/Gerontology CNS exam, the American Association of Critical Care Nurses Adult/Gerontology Acute CNS exam.

 Students who successfully complete the population/public health area of study will be eligible to practice in leadership roles in the community and as nurse educators who instruct community/public health nursing in academic settings.

-The M.S.N. program is fully accredited by the Commission on Collegiate Nursing Education through 2023.
+The Master of Science in Nursing Programs at Rhode Island College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Apply to the Graduate School at RIC